A headed group of material; the basic structural unit of an article

 A very short article, or a simple article such as an editorial or an obituary, may contain nothing but paragraphs and other paragraph-level elements such as figures and tables.
 But most journal articles are divided into sections, each with a title that describes the content of the section, such as “Introduction”, “Methodology”, or “Conclusions”.

-In previous versions of this tag set, a <title> element was required on each section.
+In previous versions of this Tag Set, a <title> element was required on each section.
 A title was considered to be the basic requirement for producing an automated Table of Contents for online viewing of an article; so a title was required.
-However, as nice as it would be to keep that requirement, this is a conversion target tag set, and conversion experience has shown that some users have made an article “look right” by faking a title, for example with bold used inside a paragraph, rather than using a real title/heading element.
-So, as of version 2.3, the model for <sec>) has been redefined to make the elements <label> (e.g., “3.1.1”) and <title> (e.g., “Temperature Inversions”) optional.
-Without true section-level headings it will be difficult to create automatic Tables of Contents and high-quality web and print displays.
+However, as nice as it would be to keep that requirement, this is a conversion target Tag Set, and there are at least two circumstances that lead to “title-less” sections.
+Conversion experience has shown that some publishers allow loose paragraphs between sections, and the most logical way to handle these paragraphs is as the content of untitled sections.
+Tagged documents have also been seen in which an article has been made to “look right” by creating the look of a heading using <bold> inside an otherwise empty paragraph, rather than using a real title or heading element.
+So, in this Tag Set, the model for <sec>) has been redefined to make the elements <label> (e.g., “3.1.1”) and <title> (e.g., “Temperature Inversions”) both optional.
+It should be noted that without true section-level headings it will be difficult to create automatic Tables of Contents and high-quality web and print displays.

 <!ELEMENT sec %sec-model; >